tocco/tocco-docs/framework/configuration/reports.rst

 * In optional modules: ``path/to/nice-project/optional/MODULE_NAME/module/templatesnippet``
 * In customer modules: ``path/to/nice-project/customer/CUSTOMER_NAME/module/module/templatesnippet``

-A template snippet can be registered as follows in the file ``hivemodule.xml`` of the module where the report should be added.
+A template snippet can be registered as follows in the file ``hivemodule.xml`` of the module where the template snippet should be added.

 .. code-block:: XML